-Accounting for remeasurement and modifications to leases
+Accounting for revaluation and modifications to leases

-As a result of remeasurement, the lessee recognises the amount of remeasurement of the lease liability as an adjustment to the right-of-use asset.
-If the carrying amount of the asset is lower, the residual amount of remeasurements is recognised within profit or loss.
+As a result of revaluation, the lessee recognises the amount of revaluation of the lease liability as an adjustment to the right-of-use asset.
+If the carrying amount of the asset is lower, the residual amount of revaluations is recognised within profit or loss.